didlix/racheljgraves.co.uk/source/cv.markdown

 ### Development Skills

-I have 11 years' experience working with object-oriented programming languages (PHP, JavaScript and Ruby) and with a number of frameworks and content management systems (Zend Framework, Ruby on Rails, Drupal, WordPress, Silverstripe, RefineryCMS and Joomla).
+I have 11 years' experience working with a variety of object-oriented programming languages (Ruby, PHP and JavaScript) and with a number of frameworks and content management systems (Ruby on Rails, Padrino, Zend Framework, Drupal, RefineryCMS and Padrino).
 I am also proficient in HTML and CSS.

 ### Tools and Processes
-Agile/Scrum, Coding Standards, Issue and Task tracking (Redmine, Trac, Jira, Pivotal Tracker), Version Control (SVN and Git), Deployment (Capistrano), Behaviour Driven Development (Cucumber, Capybara, Selenium, PhantomJS).
+Agile/Scrum, Lean UX, Coding Standards, Issue and Task tracking (Redmine, Trac, Jira, Pivotal Tracker), Version Control (Git), Deployment (Capistrano), Behaviour Driven Development (Cucumber, Capybara, Selenium, PhantomJS), Test Driven Development (RSpec).

 ## Relevant Experience